 Beer Styles

 For the most part, any hop could have a place in just about any beer style.
-Based on popular beers, historical usage, and our own preferences, we would recommend using Comet hops for Lager, IPL, IPA, Pale Ale, and Stout.
+Based on popular beers, historical usage, and our own preferences, we would recommend using Comet for IPA, New England IPA, Pale Ale, Wheat Beer, Golden Ale.
 That being said, experiment and see what works best for you.

 References